 Lord Goldsmith (the government’s spokesman on this part of the CA 2006 when it was being debated) said that ‘success’, for a commercial company, will usually mean the ‘long term increase in value’.
 However, there will be some difficult situations that the courts will need to clarify in due course.

-The Court of Appeal has recently decided a case on conflicts of interest, that highlights the strictness and importance of these duties.
+The Court of Appeal has decided a case on conflicts of interest that highlights the strictness and importance of these directors’ duties.

-Mr Trowers, a former director of the company, entered into a free, undisclosed and unapproved loan with a customer of the company.
+Mr Towers, a former director of the company, entered into a free, undisclosed and unapproved loan with a customer of the company.

-Even though Mr Trowers argued that he had not breached his duties because:
+Even though Mr Towers argued that he had not breached his director’s duties because:

 - the arrangement was a private, informal, ad hoc arrangement involving small amounts which were negligible and de minimis;